pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

                default="false"
     %}
     {% include custom/cli_option_row.html options="skipLexicalErrors"
-               description="Skip files which can't be tokenized due to invalid characters instead of aborting CPD." default="false"
+               description="<span class='label label-primary'>Deprecated</span> Skip files which can't be tokenized
+                            due to invalid characters instead of aborting CPD.
+This parameter is deprecated and ignored since PMD 7.2.0.
+It is now by default true.
+Use `failOnError` instead to fail the build." default="true"
     %}
     {% include custom/cli_option_row.html options="skipBlocks"
                description="Enables or disabled skipping of blocks like a pre-processor.
 See also option skipBlocksPattern."